Food bank: Health consequences

+Since the 1980s, the change in governmental agricultural policy has led to the processing of soybeans and corns into high fructose corn syrup.
+This cheap ingredient is widely used in many high fat, processed foods which are priced to be affordable for low income consumers and are also distributed in food banks.

+Individuals in lower income areas are dependent on food banks and because of that are not getting foods that are high in nutrients.
+Food insecure individuals, who live in low-income communities experience higher rates of chronic disease, leading to healthcare costs which create more financial hardships.

 Europe

 The first European food bank was opened in France in 1984.
 The first food bank in Italy was established in 1989.
 Similar to the UK's experience, food banks have become much more common across continental Europe since the crisis that began in 2008.